cosmos/relayer/README.md

     $ rly start {path}
     ```

-   You will need to start a seperate shell inscance for each path you wish to relay over.
+   You will need to start a separate shell instance for each path you wish to relay over.

    ---